socnetv/app/docs/roadmaps/roadmap_ws3_architecture_performance.md

   no contention at all)
 - Aligns with WS5 goals (cancellable, testable matrix subsystem)

-Genuinely delegated (both roadmaps cross-reference each other, with a concrete target state and milestone `A6` on the WS5 side) but not yet started — WS5's roadmap file is explicitly a "Skeleton."
+Genuinely delegated (both roadmaps cross-reference each other) — WS5's roadmap is now fully scoped (milestone A2), but the migration itself is gated on an empirical validation step (A2.0): a dense matrix should win on both speed and memory for connected graphs, but could lose on memory for graphs with many disconnected components/isolates, where the QHash simply never stores an entry for unreachable pairs.
+A2.0 measures this on real data before the migration proceeds, rather than assuming the win.

 ### #254 — Improve UI responsiveness during long weighted-centrality computations